Our diversity pledges

 Equality diversity and inclusion (EDI) is fundamental to our core values, ensuring a positive and supportive culture, where all staff and communities feel empowered and respected.

-• We will set annual EDI objectives which enhance our organisation’s performance, report to our boards and transparently publish our progress.
+• We have set annual EDI objectives which enhance our organisation’s performance, report to our boards and transparently publish our progress.

-• We will champion best practice EDI and establish processes to address challenges and opportunities.
+• We champion best practice EDI and establish processes to address challenges and opportunities.

-• We will embed EDI in our programmes and influence stakeholders and suppliers ensuring EDI is embedded in implementation, procurement and commissioning decisions.
+• We embed EDI in our programmes and influence stakeholders and suppliers. ensuring EDI is embedded in implementation, procurement and commissioning decisions.

 Our staff icon